anttispitkanen/terminal-game-of-life/README.md

 # terminal-game-of-life

 Building [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) in terminal in different languages.
-Or maybe just Python if I never get back to this 😆
+This is my pet project to try out new languages.

 ![Video demo](/demo.gif)